mbay-ODW/MAC2C8Y/README.md

 ## Getting Started

 Getting stated is much easier on linux than on windows since some of the sniffing libraries only work on unix natively.
-I will update the installation path for windows soon.

 ### Prerequisites